yarisvt/tyk-docs/tyk-docs/content/getting-started/tutorials/create-api.md

 **What did we just do?**

-We just sent an API definition to the Tyk `/apis` endpoint, API definitions are discussed in detail in the [Tyk Gateway API documentation](/docs/tyk-gateway-api/)api-definition-objects/).
+We just sent an API definition to the Tyk `/apis` endpoint.
+See [API definition objects](/docs/tyk-gateway-api/api-definition-objects/) for details of all the available objects.
 These objects encapsulate all of the settings for an API within Tyk.

 {{< note success >}}
 **Note**